Mindy H. Stern, Partner

 New York State Bar Association

-- Secretary-Elect of the Real Property Law Section
+- Secretary, Real Property Law Section

 - Member, Executive Committee, Real Property Law Section